tymourknots/Teaching-in-10-Minutes/README.md

+# TEACHING IN 10 MINUTES: PYTHON LIST COMPREHENSIONS

 UPDATE PENDING: currently re-integrating Javascript into project, will implement React into the project in the near future

-__TEACHING IN 10 MINUTES: PYTHON LIST COMPREHENSIONS__

 ## Overview